telosnetwork/api-telos-net/README.md

 # Telos Kitchen SMS Account Creator
 Web services for creating free Telos accounts by verifying SMS number.

+## Features
+- Creates free account for user after verifying SMS
+- Hashes SMS number to prevent repeat account creation
+- Protects privacy by not saving SMS number or putting SMS hash on chain
+- Detects if SMS number is VOIP and responds with error
+- Allows client to set both ```active``` and ```owner``` keys
+- If requested, can generate keys during creation step or as a separate service (see security note below)
+- If requested, can send the private key generated to the user via SMS as a backup (see security note below)
+- Utility service can be used to check account name format and availability
+- Complete and operational test environment connected to Telos Testnet

 ### TODO
 - [ ] Enable integration with Google Firebase
 - [ ] Enable support for Dapps to fund account creation and service hosting using TLOS